Second Year Experience

 SYE Abroad Program

 This unique study abroad program offers second-year students the opportunity to earn core curriculum credit in one of two exceptional locations during Intersession of 2016: Guatemala or Italy!
 Students can earn credit in a variety of disciplines:

 - Art History

-Students travel with USD faculty and staff to their chosen destination and will engage in the local community.
-If you are a new first-year student and interested in studying abroad during intersession of your second year, please visit the SYE Abroad Program website for details on how to apply.
+Students travel with USD faculty and staff to their chosen destination and engage in the local community.
+If you are a new first-year student and interested in studying abroad during Intersession of your second year, please visit the SYE Abroad Program website for details on how to apply.

 SYE Welcome Back BBQ